Learn - New Bedford Whaling Museum

 Learn

 Museum learning happens across the Museum.
 It includes guided and self-guided visits, educational programs, school field trips, and in-gallery interpretation.
 Educational activities and programs are designed to appeal to students, educators, life-long learners, and families.
+We welcome learners of all ages and backgrounds to engage with our museum learning opportunities and explore, learn, and create with us.

 The Museum offers education programs and resources with a specific focus on inspiring civic learning and action.
 Education programs and resources are developed to be equitably accessible and meet state academic standards.